Channel Partner Migration Services

 GitLab Partners who are successful at performing customer-facing migrations often take this example path in client engagement:

-2. Understand the customer’s business: What artifacts are needed to be migrated?
+- Understand the customer’s business: What artifacts are needed to be migrated?
 Is an audit-compliance history of users, issues, and merge requests important to the company?
 Or is migrating just the git code repository sufficient?
 What data is your customer sensitive to migrating?
 Would a GitLab Partner Led Optimization Service be a better first step?

-3. Health check: Is the import data source healthy, or would a Readiness Assessment help provide the health of the GitLab source?
+- Health check: Is the import data source healthy, or would a Readiness Assessment help provide the health of the GitLab source?
 Are some git repositories unable to be cloned, or require cleaning up?
 Are there any large code repositories with a long-lived history?

-4. Post-migration needs: Are there other consultative considerations like access control, and Single-Sign-On (SSO) that need to be configured as part of the migration and adoption towards GitLab or GitLab.com?
+- Post-migration needs: Are there other consultative considerations like access control, and Single-Sign-On (SSO) that need to be configured as part of the migration and adoption towards GitLab or GitLab.com?

 After having a technical scoping/sizing conversation with your customer, GitLab Partners find our GitLab Channel Service Packages helpful.
-These contain templated Data Sheets, Statements of Work (SOWs), and Project Plans.
+These contain template Data Sheets, Statements of Work (SOWs), and Project Plans.
 GitLab Partners are welcome to take and use these GitLab Channel Service Packages as templates for your customer work.
 Rebranding and rewording towards your unique technical service offering is encouraged.
-The table also outlines the GitLab expectations for the certifications held by our partners under the Aligned Partner Certification column.
+The table also outlines the GitLab expectations for the certifications held by our partners under the Aligned Partner Certification

 The Migration Readiness Checklist, provided by GitLab Professional Services, provides a helpful example for you to use.
 It includes technical asks for Access, Communication, User migration planning, Migration Preparation, Wave Planning, Post Migration Checks, Post Migration Considerations, and Getting the most out of your investment.
 This document assumes the usage of Congregate, an open-source command line interface (CLI) migration tool from GitLab.
 Congregate is the preferred method used by GitLab Professional Services.

-Communicating clearly What are a customer’s obligations and responsibilities prior to, during, and after a migration? and What level of instance access and permission are needed for migrating? with your customer will also ensure a smooth migration.
+Communicating clearly What are a customer’s obligations and responsibilities prior to, during, and after a migration and What level of instance access and permission are needed for migrating with your customer will also ensure a smooth migration.

 Similarly, the Migration group of our GitLab Professional Services Delivery Kits can be very helpful, because these projects “provide step-by-step instructions on delivering everything from a single activity to an entire statement of work (SOW)”